Code-Screen/Code-Screen.github.io/docs/request-changes-on-candidates-solution.md

 <br>

-You can either then leave comments directly in text box shown above & click the Submit button, or you can leave comments inside the candidate's GitHub repo (see section below for more details) and then click the Submit button.
+You can either then leave comments directly in text box shown above, or you can leave comments inside the candidate's GitHub repo (see section below for more details).

+Then, you must enter the Deadline & Time Limit that this candidate has to address your comments, and then click the blue `Submit` button.

 That's it!
 The candidate will receive an email containing your comments, the candidate is granted back access to their GitHub repo and the candidate is moved back into the In Progress column.